Blake0206/RaspiScore/README.md

 `league_logo_size` - size in pixels of the league logo displayed before events/news, positive integers are accepted

 ### Events
+`display_events` - determines if events are displayed, booleans are accepted \
 `event_display_time` - time in seconds that each event is display, positive integers are accepted \
 `team_logo_size` - size in pixels of the team logo displayed for events, positive integers are accepted \
 `team_logo_offset` - negative offset in pixels from the left/right edges for the team logos, positive and negative integers are accepted \